edanalytics/earthmover/README.md

 ### **`definitions`**
-The `definitions` section of the [YAML configuration](#yaml-configuration) is an optional section you can use to define configurations which are reused throughout the rest of the configuration. `earthmover` does nothing special with this section, it's just parsed by the YAML parser.
+The `definitions` section of the [YAML configuration](#yaml-configuration) is an optional section you can use to define configurations which are reused throughout the rest of the configuration. `earthmover` does nothing special with this section, it's just interpreted by the YAML parser.
 However, this can be a very useful way to keep your YAML configuration [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) &ndash; rather than redefine the same values, Jinja phrases, etc. throughout your config, define them once in this section and refer to them later using [YAML anchors, aliases, and overrides](https://www.linode.com/docs/guides/yaml-anchors-aliases-overrides-extensions/).

 An example `definitions` section is shown below:

 ```yaml
 definitions: